SyedMoin-lab/XML-Coding-Java/README.md

 # XML Validator Console Application

-This project is a Java-based console application designed to validate XML strings.
-The validation ensures that each starting element has a corresponding ending element and that the elements are well-nested.
+Welcome!
+This project is a simple Java console application designed to validate XML strings.
+If you're curious about how it ensures your XML is well-formed and properly nested, read on!

 ## Project Structure

+Here’s a quick overview of how everything is organized:

 ```
 BoostDraftCodingAssignmentJava/